 This complex question is one that 234 scientists from around the world have been grappling with, as part of a shared endeavour by the Intergovernmental Panel on Climate Change (IPCC), the United Nations body for assessing the science related to climate change, to provide objective information to decision-makers around the world.

-The IPCC’s latest summary is a stark reminder that time is running out.
+The IPCC’s latest documents (‘Headline statements’ or ‘Full Report’, subject to final edit) issue a stark reminder that time is running out.
 Human action is warming the Earth, each of the last four decades has been successively warmer than any preceding decade, and our actions will have consequences.
 The report finds that “unless there are immediate, rapid and large-scale reductions in greenhouse gas emissions, limiting warming to close to 1.5°C or even 2°C will be beyond reach”.

 In this Q&A, we ask Rick Stathers, Aviva Investors’ climate specialist, to assess the conclusions of the scientific community as Planet Earth enters uncharted territory.
 He is unequivocal on the key message investors and other stakeholders should take from the report.

 We need decisive emissions cuts now